Robert L. J. Ellery: Early life

 Ellery was born in Cranleigh, Surrey, England, the son of John Ellery, a surgeon, and his wife Caroline, née Potter.
-Ellery was educated at the local grammar school and qualified as a medical practitioner, but he had an early interest in astronomy.
+Ellery was educated at the local grammar school and qualified as a medical practitioner working as a surgeon in London until 1851.
+Ellery developed an early interest in practical astronomy and meteorology and sought relaxation from his medical studies in those branches of science, occasionally working as an amateur at England's principal observatories.
 Friends at Greenwich Observatory encouraged him and he had some access to instruments there.

 Career

-Ellery sailed for Victoria in 1851 attracted by the discovery of gold, and is stated to have practised as a physician at Williamstown, Victoria.
-If so it could only have been for a very short period, as in 1853 the Victorian government decided to found an astronomical observatory as a service to shipping, whose navigators relied critically on accurate astronomical time for determination of their longitude and appreciated the opportunity to synchronise their chronometers.
-Ellery had already established a reputation as a astronomer and in July 1853 was put in charge of the facility.
+Ellery sailed for Victoria in 1851 aboard the Moselle, attracted by the discovery of gold and the opportunity to practice astronomy and meteorology.
+Upon arrival, Ellery established a medical practice from his residence at the top end of Bourke Street, Melbourne, Victoria.
+In 1853 the Victorian government invited him to establish and manage an observatory at Gellibrand's Point (now Williamstown), Victoria, appointing him as Superintendent for the purposes of commercial astronomy.
+Ellery's key duty was to determine precise local mean time for the masters of vessels to correct their chronometers in Hobson's Bay, which by that time had become rapidly crowded with shipping [due to the Victorian Gold Rush].
+The astronomical observatory provided a service to shipping, whose navigators relied critically on accurate astronomical time for determination of their longitude and appreciated the opportunity to synchronise their chronometers.
+Ellery had already established a reputation as an astronomer and in July 1853 was put in charge of the facility.

 The Victorian government observatory was at first on a very modest scale, being housed in a small two-roomed cottage at Williamstown, and the only instruments were a sextant, an artificial horizon and a marine chronometer.
 However, by March 1854, a 30-inch transit instrument, a good astronomical clock and a time-ball apparatus had been added, and a few meteorological instruments were also obtained.

+When the Williamstown and Melbourne telegraph lines was erected in 1854, the Williamstown end was also placed under Ellery's charge.
+Ellery's workload was not heavy, and he also undertook for a time the duties of storekeeper of the marine depot.

+In 1856 Ellery began a geodetic survey of Victoria which was not completed until 1874.
+In 1858, he was appointed to be a Land Surveyor in the Victorian Government Department of Public Lands, in addition to his duties as Superintendent of the Astronomical Observatory at Gellibrand's Point.
+He was further appointed to Superintend the geodetic survey of Victoria by the Surveyor General of Victoria Charles Whybrow Ligar.